 - A pessary is a stiff vaginal ring you insert and wear all day.
 If you have a prolapsed uterus or bladder, the ring helps hold your bladder in place to prevent urine leakage.

 - A urethral insert is a disposable device similar to a tampon that you insert into the urethra to stop leaks.
-Put it in before doing any physical activity that usually causes incontinence, and remove it before urinating.
+You put it in before doing any physical activity that usually causes incontinence and remove it before urinating.

 These medications are commonly used to treat overflow incontinence.

 Alpha-blockers relax muscle fibers in a man’s prostate and bladder neck muscles to help the bladder empty more completely.
 Common alpha-blockers include:

 5a reductase inhibitors may also be a possible treatment option for men.
 These medications help treat an enlarged prostate gland.

 Medications for overflow incontinence are primarily used in men.
 Both men and women may benefit from surgery or the use of catheters to help the bladder empty as it should.

 If other treatments aren’t working, surgery may be an option, including: